Permission System

 Discretionary Evaluation Order

-When neither TOP nor BOTTOM policy matches, the discretionary layer evaluates in this order:
+When neither TOP nor BOTTOM policy matches, the discretionary layer evaluates by operation:

-1. Leader role override → ALLOW (leaders can do everything)
+1. Leader role override → ALLOW (the "leader" role can do everything)

 c.
 Otherwise → DENY

 b.
-Check visibility against subject's access level → ALLOW/DENY
+Visibility vs. subject's access level → ALLOW/DENY

 Complete Evaluation Flow